robcarver17/pysystemtrade/docs/futures.md

 <a name="mongoDB"></a>
 ### mongo DB

 For production code, and storing large amounts of data (eg for individual futures contracts) we probably need something more robust than .csv files.
-[MongoDB](/mongodb.com) is a no-sql database which is rather fashionable at the moment, though the main reason I selected it for this purpose is that it is used by [Arctic](#arctic).
+[MongoDB](https://mongodb.com) is a no-sql database which is rather fashionable at the moment, though the main reason I selected it for this purpose is that it is used by [Arctic](#arctic).

 Obviously you will need to make sure you already have a Mongo DB instance running.
 You might find you already have one running, in Linux use `ps wuax | grep mongo` and then kill the relevant process.

 All Mongo code uses the connection information defined in [this class](/sysdata/mongodb/mongo_connection.py).
-Personally I like to keep my Mongo data in this [pysystemtrade subdirectory](/data/futures/mongodb); that is achieved by starting up with `mongod --dbpath ~/pysystemtrade/data/futures/mongodb/` (in Linux).
+Personally I like to keep my Mongo data in a specific subdirectory; that is achieved by starting up with `mongod --dbpath ~/pysystemtrade/data/futures/mongodb/` (in Linux).
 Of course this isn't compulsory.

 <a name="mongoFuturesInstrumentData"></a>